 Over the last 20 years, Bridgwater had annualized returns of 14.7%.
 To put that into perspective, the S&P 500 index returned about 8.7%.
 During the financial crisis Bridgewater even managed to earn a positive, albeit modest return in 2008 when the general stock market was down.
 So when Ray Dalio speaks about investing, I’m inclined to listen. 😀 It doesn’t matter how poor people are, anyone can at least afford to pay attention.😄

 The only thing I’d change about the all weather portfolio is to buy investment grade corporate bonds instead of government bonds because the yields on T-Bills and other government debt are abysmal right now.
 For me, the key point is to maintain a balanced asset allocation, and rebalance it once a year.

 Random Useless Fact:

-Both men and women surveyed found that bearded men seem to be more respected, powerful, and of a higher status than clean-shaven men.
+Both men and women surveyed found that bearded men seem to be more respected, powerful, and of a higher social status than clean-shaven men.